realamirhe/immer-store/README.md

 ## How does it work?

-**immer-state-tree** takes inspiration from the "api"-less API of [overmindjs](https://overmindjs.org).
+**immer-store** takes inspiration from the "api"-less API of [overmindjs](https://overmindjs.org).
 The codebase is rather small and commented, so you can take a dive into that.
 A quick summary though:

-- With a combination of chosen API and [Proxies]() **immer-state-tree** exposes a state object to your actions that produces Immer drafts under the hood.
+- With a combination of chosen API and [Proxies]() **immer-store** exposes a state object to your actions that produces Immer drafts under the hood.
 The concept of a draft is completely hidden from you.
 You only think actions and state
 - It supports changing state asynchronously in your actions
-- Because **immer-state-tree** exposes an action API it also has access to the execution of the action and access to state.
+- Because **immer-store** exposes an action API it also has access to the execution of the action and access to state.
 That means it is able to batch up mutations and notify components at optimal times to render
 - Instead of using **selectors** to expose state to components the **useState** hook tracks automatically what state you access and subscribes to it.
-That means there is no value comparison in every single hook on every mutation, but **immer-state-tree** tells specifically what components needs to update related to matching batched set of mutations
+That means there is no value comparison in every single hook on every mutation, but **immer-store** tells specifically what components needs to update related to matching batched set of mutations
-- **immer-state-tree** has a concept of **effects** which is a simple injection mechanism allowing you to separate generic code from your application logic.
+- **immer-store** has a concept of **effects** which is a simple injection mechanism allowing you to separate generic code from your application logic.
 It also simplifies testing
 - The library is written in [Typescript]() and has excellent support for typing with minimal effort

 ## Get started